DSA-Tokenizer: Disentangled Semantic-Acoustic Tokenization via Flow Matching-based Hierarchical Fusion: Method

-\paragraph{Speaker Consistency Loss} To ensure $z_a$ captures discriminative speaker characteristics during joint training of the acoustic tokenizer and decoder, we extract a reference speaker embedding $s_{\text{ref}}$ from the raw speech waveform using a WavLM \citep{wavlm} encoder finetuned by speaker verification task\footnote{\url{https://github.com/microsoft/UniSpeech/tree/main/downstreams/speaker_verification} }.
-We then enforce the pooled acoustic token embeddings to align with this reference embedding:
+To encourage acoustic tokens to preserve speaker identity during the first-stage training, we extract a reference speaker embedding $s_{\text{ref}}$ from the raw waveform using a WavLM-based speaker verification model \citep{wavlm} \footnote{\url{https://github.com/microsoft/UniSpeech/tree/main/downstreams/speaker_verification} }.
+We then align it with the pooled acoustic-token representation: